Skipped to content anchor

 #2.
 Set up an emergency fund.

 Nothing gives peace of mind like having an emergency fund—ideally, 4 to 6 months’ worth of salary—that you can quickly access if you need to.
 Where would that money come from?
 Well, just make it part of your budget.
-Or perhaps open a line of credit at a low interest rate (making sure to follow the suggestions below).
+Or perhaps open a secured line of credit with minimal set up costs.

 #3.
 Pay less interest on your debt.

-Another benefit of a line of credit is that it can be used to consolidate different sources of debt that have high rates of interest.
+A benefit of a secured line of credit is that it can be used to consolidate different sources of debt that have high rates of interest.
 As a result, you could save a lot on interest each month (which could, in turn, go towards your emergency fund).

 #4.
 Cut back on your expenses.